IBM-EPBL/IBM-Project-50492-1660912439/Project Development Phase/Sprint - 1/README.md

                          ##This Folder Consists of Data Collection and Data Pre Processing.

-Phishing_data : it consists of extracted result data sprint 1 : Data pre processing code app.py : it consist of application libraries. dataset_website : Data which we read
+1. Phishing_data : it consists of extracted result data
+2.sprint 1 : Data pre processing code
+3.app.py : it consist of application libraries.
+4.dataset_website : Data which we read